Blasting News ensures the quality and accuracy of its news articles through a curated process.

 - The Anti-plagiarism algorithm, which prevents the publishing of content copied from elsewhere on the Internet (including Blasting News’ own website).
 Blasting News accepts from Blasters only original content not previously published in any other publication.
 The algorithm detects if an article has been copy-pasted from other sources, or if the article has been taken from another website.
 Blasting News’ automated anti-plagiarism technology will not allow for any content that violates copyright or trademark rights to be published.

-STEP 2 - First level control conducted by the Seniors.
+STEP 2 - First level control conducted by the Reviewers.

-The proposed article is then evaluated by a Senior editor, who can choose to either publish, correct, or reject the proposed article.
-When reviewing an article, Seniors must ensure that (among other factors):
+The proposed article is then evaluated by a Reviewer, who can choose to either publish, correct, or reject the proposed article.
+When reviewing an article, Reviewers must ensure that (among other factors):

 - The content adheres to the Blasting News Acceptable Content Guidelines

 - The sources cited in the article are correct, and that the article’s information is accurate and true.